 Density training sessions are great to add to the end of a traditional strength training workout, Jack says.

-For a complete density training workout, he suggests performing multiple time blocks in the same session, using new exercise pairings for each.
-Other pairs he recommends include a goblet squat with a single-arm dumbbell row, a reverse lunge with pushups or pulldowns, deadlifts with dumbbell overhead presses or split squats with a rowing exercise.
+Other pairs he recommends include a goblet squat with a single-arm dumbbell row, a reverse lunge with push-ups or pulldowns, deadlifts with dumbbell overhead presses or split squats with a rowing exercise.

 Countdown workouts also use exercise pairs and are a motivating way to finish a workout, says Mike Wunsch, performance director at Results Fitness in Santa Clarita, California.

-"They keep you engaged in what you're doing -- you have to keep the count and pay attention," he said.
+"They keep you engaged in what you're doing because you need to keep the count and pay attention," he says.

-As with density training, Wunsch recommends pairing opposing exercises for countdowns, but also suggests picking moves that have a rhythm.
-Moves like the kettlebell swing, squat thrusts and pushups work well.
+As with density training, Wunsch recommends pairing opposing exercises but also suggests picking moves that have a rhythm.
+Moves like the kettlebell swing, squat thrusts and push-ups work well.
 Wunsch says stress-busting med ball slams and throws can add to the fun.

-"I stay away from lunging and other knee-dominant moves, though," Wunsch said.
+"I stay away from lunging and other knee-dominant moves, though," says Wunsch.
 Moves like these, he explains, can result in injury if your form falters while performing exercises at a fast pace.
 For the same reason, he also advises avoiding overhead-pressing moves like dumbbell thrusters.

 In each workout after that, add one rep to every exercise, Wunsch says.
 If one countdown isn't enough, choose a second pair from the list of exercises or create your own pair of opposing moves.

-To combat boredom and train faster and harder, Rooney designed a workout protocol around that's kept him lean: lifting weights and interval training.
-He calls this workout "the hurricane."
+To combat boredom and train faster and harder, Rooney designed a workout that combines lifting weights and interval training.
+He calls it "the hurricane," which is "brief but intense."

-This design allows users to build muscle and keep their heart rates up throughout the workout, which usually lasts between 16 and 22 minutes.
+This design allows you to build muscle and keep your heart rate up throughout the workout, which usually lasts between 16 and 22 minutes.

-Begin by warming up for the workout, then move to round 1.
-For all rounds in this workout, perform 1 set of each exercise, then move to the next exercise.
+Here's a sample workout: For all rounds in this workout, perform one set of each exercise, then move to the next exercise.
 Complete the entire round three times before moving to the next round.